A31Nesta/emergency/README.md

 # Running

-To serve the Mathgeon frontend (Single Page Application), Emergency reads the `EMG_FRONTEND_PATH` environment variable.
+To serve a frontend (Single Page Application), Emergency reads the `EMG_FRONTEND_PATH` environment variable.
 If the environment vaiable is not set, it defaults to `/opt/emg_frontend/`.
 The "frontend path" should contain the